saeedNW/arch-linux-installation/customization/kde/kde_Nordic.md

 5. **Enable "Rounded Corners":**

+   - This effect is not included by default and needs to be installed separately.
+   - Install it from **KDE Store** or use your package manager if available.
    - Navigate to System Settings > Windows Management > Desktop Effects.
    - Search for "Rounded Corners" and enable it.
    - Open its configuration menu and disable primary and secondary outlines

+6. **Enable "Maximize":**

+   - Navigate to System Settings > Windows Management > Desktop Effects.
+   - Check the box next to "Maximize" to enable a smooth animation when maximizing and restoring windows, making transitions more visually appealing.

+7. **Enable "Mouse Mark":**

+   - Navigate to System Settings > Windows Management > Desktop Effects.
+   - Check the box next to "Mouse Mark" to enable drawing temporary marks on the screen using the mouse, useful for presentations or highlighting content.
+   - Configure shortcut keys if needed for quick activation.

+8. **Enable "Magic Lamp":**

+   - Navigate to System Settings > Windows Management > Desktop Effects.
+   - Check the box next to "Magic Lamp" to activate a genie-like animation when minimizing windows, adding a stylish visual effect.
+   - Click the settings icon next to it and set the animation duration to **400 ms** for an optimal balance between speed and smoothness.

+9. **Enable "Geometry Change by Ftpr":**

+   - This effect is not included by default and needs to be installed separately.
+   - Install it from **KDE Store** or use your package manager if available.
+   - Navigate to System Settings > Windows Management > Desktop Effects.
+   - Check the box next to "Geometry Change by Ftpr" to enable smooth animations when resizing or moving windows, improving the visual experience.

 ## Customize Desktop Layout